« Visit Fantastic Cleaners

 The methods you can use to descale your dishwasher are not dissimilar to those you can apply when cleaning your washing machine.
 Just add the chosen ingredient /chemical or natural/ in the base of the equipment and run an empty cycle.

-Limescale prevention tip: Using dishwasher salt tablets will help soften the water and prevent limescale from building up.
+Tip: Using dishwasher salt tablets will help soften the water and prevent limescale from building up.

 Coffee makers and kettles

+How do you get limescale out of a coffee maker?
+What is the best way to descale a kettle?
 Both kitchen devices can be descaled in the same way:

-# Method 1: Add 2 tablespoons of water softener to your kettle, filled with water, and boil for a couple of minutes.
+# Method 1: Add 2 tablespoons of water softener to your kettle, fill it with water, and boil for a couple of minutes.
 Run your coffee machine (without coffee) by mixing the water with a softener.
 For both devices, you can replace the water softener with a dental cleaning tablet, too.
 Rinse thoroughly with clean water at the end.

 # Method 2: Soak your kettle/coffee maker overnight in white vinegar or lemon juice (half full).
 Top the appliances with water and boil/run the device.
 Rinse with clean water.

-Limescale prevention tip: The two cleaning procedures can be used as a preventative measure.
+Tip: The two cleaning procedures can be used as a preventative measure.
 Or in other words, you don’t need to wait until your morning cup of tea is decorated with white flakes, dancing in a float, to remind you that it’s time to clean the kettle.

-If you own a steam iron and live in a hard water area, the device will inevitably suffer at some point from clogging up with limescale.
-And although, most models have a self-cleaning functionality, here’s what you can do to facilitate the descaling process.
 Dilute white vinegar with water (1:1) and fill the iron reservoir until it’s a third full.
-Steam the iron for about 10 minutes at medium heat.
+Steam the iron for about 10 minutes on medium heat.
 Then, repeat the process with clean water to remove all mineral residuals.
 Note that some models do not recommend the use of vinegar, so refer to the manufacturer’s instructions in advance.

-Limescale prevention tip: To prevent limescale from ruining your clothes or causing malfunctions to your device, you can use distilled water instead of tap water.
+Tip: To prevent limescale from ruining your clothes or causing malfunctions to your device, you can use distilled water instead of tap water.
 Also, never leave excess water to sit inside the iron.

 Metal fixtures may be scratched if you use an abrasive cleaning agent.